Jaden-Haagen/Port-Scanner/README.md

 # Port-Scanner
-Side project that I am slowly working on as I learn new networking concepts and security practices
+Side project that I am slowly working on as I learn new networking concepts and security practices.

+I am utilizing LLMs such as ChatGPT and Copilot to accelerate the speed at which I can write code and assist in explaining how different functions work to achieve different goals within the project.
+I started this project to learn more about how computers interact and communicate on the internet.